Sawai1960/vaf-tc-graph/readme.md

 ---

-## 🚀 Key Features
+## 🚀 Key Clinical Features

-### 1. The "50% VAF Trap" Alert (Dynamic Logic)
+### 1. The "50% VAF Trap" Alert
-One of the most critical pitfalls in clinical NGS is the reflexive interpretation of a **VAF ≈ 50%** as a germline variant.
+In clinical NGS, VAF ≈ 50% is often incorrectly assumed to be a germline variant.
-- **The Intersection:** At TC ≈ 66.7%, a **Somatic LOH (deletion)** event yields a theoretical VAF of exactly **50%**.
+- **The Intersection:** At TC ≈ 66.7%, a **Somatic LOH (deletion)** event yields a theoretical VAF of **50%**.
-- **Dynamic Alert:** When TC is between 60-75%, the app triggers a warning to prevent misidentifying somatic drivers as hereditary findings in this specific "Grey Zone."
+- **Dynamic Alert:** The app warns users when TC is in the 60-75% range, preventing misidentifying somatic drivers as hereditary findings.

+### 2. Convergence Alert (TC ≥ 70%)
+We implemented an alert to indicate the potential convergence of germline LOH and somatic LOH when tumor content (TC) is ≥ 70% and the variant allele frequency (VAF) is at or above the theoretical line for somatic LOH with deletion.
+This specific alert addresses the clinical "Grey Zone" where somatic events can be indistinguishable from germline findings.

-### 2. Support for Hypermutated & TMB-High Tumors
+### 3. Support for Hypermutated Tumors (Practical Excel Workflow)
 Particularly useful for interpreting cases with high mutational burdens, such as **MMR-deficient (Lynch syndrome)** and **POLE-mutant** tumors.
-The tool allows clinicians to plot and mark multiple variants from a single case on a dedicated Excel-based theoretical model, facilitating practical, case-by-case marking for complex clinical records.
+- **Practical Marking:** Users can download a dedicated Excel template to plot and manually mark multiple variants for a single patient case.
+- **Clinical Records:** This facilitates the creation of a visual, case-by-case record for complex clinical documentation and paper-based reporting.

-### 3. Mathematical Convergence Analysis (TC ≥ 90%)
+### 4. Mathematical Limit Analysis (TC ≥ 90%)
-At very high tumor purity, theoretical models for Somatic LOH and Germline LOH converge.
-The tool flags this "Convergence Zone" to remind clinicians that VAF alone cannot distinguish a variant's origin without clinical correlation and family history.
+In high-purity samples (TC ≥ 90%), the app flags a "Mathematical Convergence Zone."
+As TC approaches 100%, the theoretical difference between somatic and germline LOH models falls within the margin of sequencing error.
+The tool reminds users that definitive classification in this range requires clinical correlation rather than VAF alone.

 ---